 The epidermis consists of the most outwards layers and is found to be "thick" or "thin" skin.
 For example, thick skin is usually found on the feet and sometimes hands like calluses.

 The dermis is the middle part of the skin or also known as the core.
 It is comprised of two different layers of an interconnected mesh of elastin and collagenous fibers.

 The hypodermis is the most underlying layer of the skin that actually connects the skin to tissue surrounding the muscle.

-Skin can have different types of textures, appearances, and health.
-For example, a person's facial skin is much different from the skin on their feet.
-The texture, appearance, and health of a person's skin depend on multiple factors, including diet, habits, and care.
-The type of skin a person has is also dependent on genetics.
-The most common types of skin are:
+There is not a "one size fits all" or even a "one size fits most".
+Skin comes in different types of textures, appearances, and tones.
+For example, a person who has prolonged sun exposure will have different skin from a person who does not go into the sun regularly.
+The texture, appearance, and health of a person's skin depend on multiple factors, including environment, diet, habits, and care.
+The type of skin a person has can also dependent on genetics.
+The most common types of skin:

 - Oily - heightened sebum; many lipids that retain too much moisture; glossy with visible pores.

 - Combination - average sebum; average lipids but can be clustered into one concentrated area; t-zone oil with dry cheeks.

 - Normal - well-balanced skin; the scientific term for healthy skin is endemic.

 Your Skin Type